Thomas Bangalter: 2021–present: Daft Punk disbandment and solo projects

+Bangalter composed the original score for Quentin Dupieux's film Daaaaaalí! which premiered at the 2023 Venice Film Festival and had a wide release in 2024.
+Bangalter's music was released on streaming services and on a limited 10" vinyl via Ed Banger Records in February 2024.

 In November 2023, Bangalter worked with the artist JR and choreographer Damien Jalet on an art project called Chiroptera presented in front of the Place de l'Opera.
 Bangalter composed music for the project, with Jalet choreographing over 150 dancers in a cavernous art structure.
-It was performed to the public for free twice on the evening of November 12.
+It was performed to the public for free twice on the evening of 12 November.
 The soundtrack was released in June 2024 on digital platforms and released on vinyl in August via Because Music.
 Alongside the finished music of the performance, a nearly six-hour track of raw music by Bangalter from the Chiroptera sessions was released as well.
 JR and filmmaker Alice Rohrwacher co-directed a 2024 short film connected to the themes of Chiroptera titled An Urban Allegory, which is scored by Bangalter's music for the project and choreographed by Jalet.

-Bangalter would provide music to a ballet choreographed by Jalet in 2024 called Mirage.
+Bangalter provided music to a ballet choreographed by Jalet in 2024 called Mirage.
+The work was released as a solo album from Bangalter in June 2026.
 After meeting Kunihiko Morinaga collaborating on Mirage, Bangalter composed original music for Anrealage's fall 2025 and spring 2026 shows for Paris Fashion Week.

-Bangalter composed the original score for Quentin Dupieux's film Daaaaaalí! which premiered at the 2023 Venice Film Festival and had a wide release in 2024.
-Bangalter's music was released on streaming services and on a limited 10" vinyl via Ed Banger Records in February 2024.

 In 2022, Bangalter was seen in the studio with rapper Lil Nas X. In November 2024, Lil Nas X released the single "Light Again!" written and produced with Bangalter.

 In 2023, it was reported that Bangalter would appear on two tracks of the solo album Times from former Kraftwerk member Wolfgang Flür.
 The tracks, released in March 2025, supposedly featured Bangalter under the name "Thomas Vangarde" alongside Peter Hook.
 However, it was revealed after the album's release that the person Flür had collaborated with was an online imposter impersonating Bangalter.

 In April 2025, Sons of Raphael released the main theme to the Amazon Prime Video series Étoile.
 Both the theme tune and a B-side were produced by Bangalter and released under his Alberts & Gothmaan label.

 Bangalter was cast in the film Chien 51 directed by Cédric Jimenez.
 It is his first acting role in a film other than a cameo in Quentin Dupieux's 2014 film Reality.
+The film had its world premiere out of competition at the 82nd Venice International Film Festival, where Bangalter was in attendance along with the cast and crew.